vagababov/finmath/README.md

-finmath
+Finmath
 =======

-finmath package contains routines for financial calculations
+Finmath package contains routines in Go that can be used for financial calculations.